willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ### Covariates

-**Random effects** - Plot-level random effects were included in all demographic components to account for shared environmental variation among individuals within plots.
+Plot-level random effects were included in all demographic components to account for shared environmental variation among individuals within plots.

 $$
 \begin{split}